Newswatch12 Athlete of the Year Nominees

 Mason Prey, Newman Catholic: Mason Prey was the star player on Newman Catholic's state championship basketball team during the 2022-2023 season.
 He averaged 22.8 ppg and 4.4 apg, both of those leading his team.
 His style of play can best be described with one word: Dominant.
 Prey was able to take over games, and put the team on his back, willing the Fighting Cardinals to wins, and helping lead the way for their state title run.
 Prey's dominance on the court reflected well with college recruiters, as he recently committed to play for UW-Stevens Point, along with fellow Newswatch12 Athlete of the Year nominee Logan Baumgartner.
 Prey and the Fighting Cardinals also won the Marawood-South Conference, where he was a unanimous first team All-Marawood South Conference selection and was named to the All-Defensive team as well.

 Davin Stoffel, Mosinee: The Great Northern Conference didn't run through Mosinee this year, it ran through Davin Stoffel.
 He was a part of the team that won the Great Northern Conference in football.
 On the gridiron, Stoffel was the Great Northern Conference Offensive and Defensive Player of the Year, as well as a two-time unanimous first team All-Great Northern Conference selection, with one being at wide receiver and the other being at linebacker.
 Stoffel is also the recipient of the Wissports Al Toon Award, given to the state's top wide receiver or tight end.
 During the 2022 season, he caught 51 passes for 1,012 yards and 17 touchdowns.
 On defense, he had 123 total tackles, 15 tackles for a loss, two forced fumbles, three fumble recoveries, one interception and two defensive touchdowns in just 11 games.
+Those accolades were good enough to earn him multiple collegiate scholarship offers, including D-1 FCS school South Dakota State University, where he will be attending next fall to play football for the Jackrabbits.
 The gridiron wasn't the only thing Stoffel dominated on this season, he also was a star basketball player for Mosinee.
 He was a unanimous first team All-Great Northern Conference selection on the hardwood.
 He averaged 18 ppg, 9.1 rpg and 3.8 apg, leading his team in points and rebounds.
 He is also a star player for Mosinee's baseball team, making him a three-sport athlete.
 In baseball, Stoffel is batting with a .417 batting average with 10 hits, two being triples.

 Female: